Home » History Notes » Swadeshi Movement

 • The government did everything it could to suppress students.

-• Strict actions were taken against schools and colleges whose students took part in swadeshi movement activities.
+• Strict actions were taken against schools and colleges whose students took part in Swadeshi movement activities.

 • One noteworthy aspect of the Swadeshi agitation was the active involvement of women.

 • Urban middle-class women, who are typically homemakers, participated in processions and picketing.
-In fact, Swadeshi Movement marked the beginning of women’s participation in the national movement.
+In fact, the Swadeshi Movement marked the beginning of women’s participation in the national movement.

 • A large number of Muslims also joined the movement including prominent businessmen and barristers.
-However, some upper and middle-class Muslims under the leadership of Nawab of Dhaka supported partition under the premise of two nation theory.
+However, some upper and middle-class Muslims under the leadership of Nawab of Dhaka supported partition under the premise of two two-nation theory.
 This was encouraged by the British government under their policy of Divide and Rule.

 • Swadeshi schools for education were set up.